premise-community-scenarios/energy-perspective-2050-switzerland/README.md

 ![map electricity markets](tests/map.png)

-This external scenario creates the markets for Switzerland listed below according to the projections from the Energy Perspectives 2050+ (yellow boundaries in map above).
+This external scenario creates markets for Switzerland listed below, according to the projections from the Energy Perspectives 2050+ (yellow boundaries in map above).

 * `market for electricity, high voltage, EP2050` (CH)